 - Minister’s required fees provides information on fees as required under the Mining Act.

 - Mineral Collecting Policy and Guidelines for Mineral collecting.

-- Ontario Ministry of Natural Resources provides information regarding various other uses and users of public land.
+- Ontario Ministry of Natural Resources and Forestry provides information regarding various other uses and users of public land.

 - Ontario Ministry of the Environment (Environmental Registry) - provides "public notices" about environmental matters being proposed by all government ministries covered by the Environmental Bill of Rights, including exploration permits.

 - Prospectors and Developers Association of Canada’s e3Plus: A Framework for Responsible Exploration

 - Indigenous and Northern Affairs Canada provides information about the Acts, Bills and Regulations that affect Aboriginal Affairs and Northern Development Canada (AANDC), as well as land claims and historic treaties.

 - Ontario Ministry of Indigenous Relations and Reconciliation provides information about aboriginal communities, Land Claims and Reconciliation in Ontario.

 - Aboriginal Canada Portal provides information on aboriginal communities Land Claims and Treaties.